08 Sep LARC! Accessibility

 The 2 hour LARC+Lunch! tour is a relaxed picnic cruise.
 It includes one stop on the beach in the middle of Bustard Bay for a picnic lunch.
 During the beach stop guests can go for a swim, a beach walk or relax in the picnic chairs.
-Guests will need to use the steps to board and disembark twice during this tour.
+Guests use the steps to board and disembark twice during this tour.

 Paradise Tour – 7 hours